 Post Abortion Syndrome Symptoms

-The symptoms of post-abortion syndrome will not necessarily appear at the same time, nor is any woman likely to experience the entire list.
+The symptoms of post-abortion syndrome, also referred to as Abortion PTSD, will not necessarily appear at the same time, nor is any woman likely to experience the entire list.
 Some may occur immediately after an abortion and others much later.
 If you can identify with more than two of these symptoms, it could be that you are experiencing post-abortion syndrome.

 Below are the symptoms that describe post-abortion syndrome, as described by Dr. Paul and Teri Reisser in their book, Help for the Post-Abortive Woman (now entitled A Solitary Sorrow):

 Guilt – A mother’s heart is genetically designed to “protect their child at all costs.”
 Abortion short-circuits that basic human instinct.
 That can lead to feelings of guilt.
 A common guilty reaction after abortion could be that the individuals believes future bad events happen because they “deserve it” for making this choice.